callstackincubator/rebolt-navigation/docs/StackNavigator.md

 ## Screen

-Evry component rendered in StackNavigator needs to be wrapped in `StackNavigator.Screen` component.
+Every component rendered in StackNavigator needs to be wrapped in `StackNavigator.Screen` component.
 This allows you pass an extra info to Stack Navigator like a label that will be showed in the Header. `StackNavigator.Screen` component requires you to pass the navigation prop that you receive from the `StackNavigator`.
 This is way in the example above we passed the `navigation` prop to every single component that is rendered by `StackNavigator`.

 ```reason
 <StackNavigator.Screen